 Health and safety are our priorities, and while we cannot guarantee the absolute safety of any individual traveler, IPS has implemented risk management processes to help minimize the risks to those participating in MU-related international travel including study abroad and MAPS programs, or professional placements.

 Pro-active risk management involves:

-- Vetting of third party providers and university partners to include reviewing on-site emergency protocols, availability of health services
+- Vetting of third party providers and university partners to include reviewing on-site emergency protocols and availability of health services

 - Vetting of recommended international health insurance plans and/or individual health insurance plans (if applicable)

-- Mandatory Study Abroad Orientation Program that involves a health and safety overview as well as topical breakout sessions for first time travelers and cultural transition
+- Mandatory Study Abroad Orientation Program that involves a health and safety overview, cultural readiness, as well as topical breakout sessions

-- Emergency response drills with Program Leaders and Millersville stakeholders
+- Emergency response drills with Program Leaders and Millersville campus stakeholders

-- Encouraging travelers to have a working cell phone while on-site that is not dependent on WiFi
+- Encouraging travelers to have a working cell phone while traveling that is not dependent on WiFi

 1. Secure immediate safety.

 2. Contact local emergency services.
 Know the local equivalent of 911 so that you can get immediate emergency assistance.
 To find the local emergency phone numbers in the country you will be visiting, go to travel.state.gov/destination and search for your country-specific information.

 3. Notify your on-site contacts.
 Know how to reach your host institution, program provider, work placement supervisor, or host family.
 You should contact this person(s) as soon as you are able so that they may assist you quickly with local resources.

 4. Contact the Office of International Programs & Services.

 You can call the Emergency Number 01-717-871-5506 at any hour of the day, to leave a message, report an emergency and/or request assistance from the staff.
 The dispatcher will record your message and contact information and immediately notify an IPS staff member who will assist.

 During regular business hours (EST), you can reach the IPS Office at 01-717-871-7506.